madetech/blog/books/building_better_software_teams/01_communications/06_retrospectives.md

 ## Facilitators

-An important role in a retrospective is that of the Facilitator.
-They have important tasks to do, while also contributing in feedback too:
+An key role in a retrospective is that of the Facilitator.
+They have important tasks to do, while also contributing in feedback:

  * Outlines the exercise to the team and explains how it should work
- * Keeps the exercise on track, with a balance of strict time keeping while trying to keep the atmosphere relaxed and informal in vibes
+ * Keeps the exercise on track, with a balance of strict time keeping while trying to keep the atmosphere relaxed and informal
  * Ensures the Prime Directive is adhered to
  * If the team is struggling with items to contribute, helping and prompting thoughts and ideas
  * Follows up after a retrospective with the action points being circulated around the team
- * Try to ensure everyone on the team contributes to the discussion
+ * Tries to ensure everyone on the team contributes to the discussion

 The facilitator is responsible for coming up with the exercise the retrospective will use.
 We'll discuss some different ideas below, but there are numerous websites out there that provide ready made ones that are simple to follow.

-To keep retrospectives fresh and different, it's important to rotate the responsibility between all team members each session that's held.
+To keep retrospectives fresh and different, try occasionally rotating said responsibility so that different members of the team get a chance to define how the session will run.

 ## Scheduling and frequency